allegroai/clearml-docs/docs/webapp/applications/apps_ssh_session.md

 ### Configuration Options
 * Import Configuration - Import an app instance configuration file.
 This will fill the instance launch form with the values from the file, which can be modified before launching the app instance
-* Git - To access a git repository remotely, add git information:
+* Git - The details for a git repository to optionally clone into your remote environment:
   * Repository
   * Branch
   * Commit